Basic Information about Japanese Patent Applications

 A power of attorney is not required for filing a new patent application/PCT national phase entry.

-A series of flows of filing a new patent application
+A series of steps of filing a new patent application

 Request for Examination